SaringkanDangsuwan/SaringkanDangsuwan/README.md

 -------

 * 🌍  I'm based in Thailand
-* 🧠  I'm learning JS
+* 🧠  I'm learning JS and Swift

 ### Skills